 Time came for Helen to get ready, and a number of her colleagues from the university helped her into her robes and hat.
 Then we all walked out into the foyer.
 Helen signed in the big book, under the watchful eye of the Chancellor, and then it was photo time.
 A number of pictures were taken of Helen and the other recipient (who it turned out was the head of the Human Genome project), accompanied by various Deans and dignitaries of McGill University.
 Soon it was nearly time for the ceremony itself to begin.
 Those of us who were Helen’s guests left the building to walk down the road to the field where an enormous white tent had been erected for the ceremony.
 As we went down the stairs we saw a piper preparing to march the graduates into the tent.

 Once we arrived at the tent and showed our tickets to the attendant, we were ushered to the very front row of the audience.
 After a short time we could hear the pipes in the distance, and it wasn’t long before the dignitaries came marching into the tent led by the piper.
 Once they had all climbed up onto the stage and taken their seats the ceremony began.
 The Dean of Nursing of McGill University gave a glowing introduction and summation of Helen’s career and her contribution to nursing.
 The Chancellor of the university escorted Helen to the podium where he presented her with her honorary Doctorate.

-Once all the pomp and ceremony was over we walk back up to the robing building, where we visited with Helen’s other guests and the nursing faculty members and participated in another photo opportunity.
+Once all the pomp and ceremony was over we walk back up to the robing building, where we visited with Helen’s other guests and the nursing faculty members before participating in another photo opportunity.